debjitbis08/website/src/content/post/introducing-natory/2025-02-22-introducing-natory.md

 That moment was both humbling and fascinating.
 I don’t remember exactly what I had discovered, but I do remember the thrill of finding something unexpected.
 Unfortunately, the teacher of the next class did not like the fact that I had not taken his permission to talk to my math teacher during his class. 😅

 ![e: The Story of a Number Book Cover](./e-the-story-of-number-cover.jpg)

+One fascinating class of numbers is [Friedman numbers](https://erich-friedman.github.io/mathmagic/0800.html), numbers that can be expressed using their own digits together with the symbols + – × / ^ ( ) and concatenation, in a meaningful equation.
+Such as 25 = 5² or 126 = 21 × 6.
+The interesting thing is that Erich Friedman introduced these numbers around the year 2000.
+At the same time I was doing something very similar, completely unaware of their existence.
+I only came across Friedman numbers a couple of years ago.
+It was a nice feeling that something similar was being studied by others, that the child me was exploring.

 At some point during those years, I had borrowed [The Penguin Dictionary of Curious and Interesting Numbers](https://en.wikipedia.org/wiki/The_Penguin_Dictionary_of_Curious_and_Interesting_Numbers) from my local library.
 It was one of the books that deepened my fascination with numbers.
 It was filled with strange and wonderful properties of numbers, which I loved exploring.
 Looking back, I believe that book played a significant role in inspiring what eventually became [ℕatory](https://playnatory.com).